Home » Oahu » The Best Things to Do in North Shore Oahu

 Haleiwa Restaurants

 Haleiwa has excellent restaurants, as well.
 You can find many great food trucks in Haleiwa, similar to Kahuku.
-The famous Matsumoto shave ice is located amidst these restaurants.

 There are also tons of adorable cafes in North Shore Oahu that are perfect for getting your caffeine fix.
 They also usually have yummy breakfast items.